 Self Storage and Temperature Extremes

-When you’re looking into self-storage, beware the burning heat and bitter cold.
-Temperature extremes can damage your belongings faster than anything except water.
-Here are self storage tips on preventing damage to your stored items due to temperature extremes.
+When looking into self-storage, one of the more important things to keep in mind is the weather’s potential for burning heat and bitter cold.
+Exposure to temperature extremes can damage your belongings faster than anything except water.
+Whether you choose a climate-controlled or outdoor unit, here are a few self-storage tips on preventing damage to your stored items due to temperature extremes.

 Assess Your Storage Needs

 If you are storing items for a short time, it may not be necessary to rent a climate-controlled unit during cooler and/or dryer weather.
-If you plan on storing items over several seasons, however, consider a climate-controlled unit in order to guarantee that your possessions won’t succumb to extremes of temperature.
-If you choose the non-climate controlled option, you can do a few things to help protect your items from heat and cold on a temporary basis.
+If you plan on storing items over several seasons, consider a climate-controlled unit to guarantee that your possessions will have extra protection from extreme temperatures.
+If you choose the non-climate-controlled option, you can do a few things to help protect your items from heat and cold on a temporary basis.

 Never Store Liquids

-Don’t Store Items that will be Damaged by Freezing or Melting
+Items that will be damaged by temperature fluctuations